Concurrent Processing¶

 Basic Task Spawning¶

-The fundamental building block for concurrency in Haiway is ctx.spawn()
+The fundamental building block for concurrency in Haiway is ctx.spawn(), which creates tasks

 within the current scope's task group: